 (1) Soft solder

-It is mainly used to weld workpieces with low stress and low working temperature, such as the connection of various electrical wires and the soldering of instruments and instrument components and other electronic circuits.
+It is primarily used for welding workpieces with low stress and low operating temperatures, such as connecting various electrical wires and soldering instruments, components of instruments, and other electronic circuits.

 (2) Brazing filler metal